 Stefania's Dancing Slippers (Scholastic, 2007) is the third collaboration between Beck and Fisher.
 It is a story about the Polish orphans who reached New Zealand's shores in the spring of 1944.
 This multi-level picture book received a Silver medal in the Moonbeam Children's Book Awards 2008 (USA).
 The original art work is featured in the Polish Heritage Trust Museum in Howick, Auckland.

 In 2010, Beck wrote and illustrated her first book, Rufus the Rooster (Polygraphia).
 Also that year, Beck’s story Remember That November, about the peaceful Parihaka resistance in 1881, was chosen to represent New Zealand at the IBBY (International Board on Books for Young People) Book Festival in Korea.

-Beck was announced as the 2015 University of Otago College of Education/Creative New Zealand Children’s Writer in Residence, to be shared with Robyn Belton.
+Beck was the 2015 University of Otago College of Education/Creative New Zealand Children’s Writer in Residence, and shared the position with Robyn Belton.

 In 2017, Scholastic published Beck's Torty and the Soldier: The Story of a True WW1 Survivor, illustrated by Fifi Colston.
 Torty was shortlisted for the 2017 Picture Book Award at the NZ Book Awards for Children & Young Adults.

 In 2018, Beck worked with Robyn Belton to produce another heartwarming story about World War One.
 The Anzac Violin was published by Scholastic.

 In late 2021, her story My Mum is Queen of the Road was illustrated by Lisa Allen and published by Huia.